Page Suggestions: Freemasonry

 I’ve lost the reference, but another book which makes a marriage connection between the Freeman family and the Kennedys is Freeman, D. Early History of the Freeman Family.

-Kennedy, Genevieve C Some Descendants of Andrew Kennedy & Margaret (Penny) Hatfield.
+Kennedy, Genevieve C Some Descendants of Andrew Kennedy and Margaret (Penny) Hatfield.